nicole244/Machine-Learning-Spring16/README.md

-# Machine-Learning-Spring16
+# Machine Learning

-Homework assignments from the Spring 2016 Machine Learning course
+Contains homework assignments from the Spring 2016 Data Science Master's program Machine Learning course at New College of Florida.